College Placement Exam

 Congratulations on choosing Georgia Southern University to return to college or attend for the first time.
 We want to make sure your experience at Georgia Southern is a pleasant one.

 To be admitted to Georgia Southern University some students will be required to take the ACCUPLACER exam, you must be classified as a non-traditional student; unless you are enrolling at the Georgia Southern University – Liberty Campus.
 A non-traditional student or non-traditional transfer, has been out of high school at least 5 years; holds a high school diploma or GED; and has earned fewer than 30 transferable semester credit hours.

-The University System of Georgia changed the placement policies for all students entering the system regardless of classification for placement into English and Math.
+The University System of Georgia has placement policies for all students entering the system regardless of classification for placement into English and Math.
 Typically STEM, business majors, or majors that require College Algebra for their minimum Math requirement, so some students who were accepted into Georgia Southern University based on their ACT/SAT scores, may be required to take the ACCUPLACER for placement into College Algebra.
 Click on the tab below for STEM Placement Policy.

 If you took the ACCUPLACER exam at another University System of Georgia (USG) institution, the Office of Testing Services can pull those test scores with your permission.
 Contact the Office of Testing Services to request the scores.
 If you took the exam a non-USG institution, you can request your test scores be sent to Georgia Southern University by e-mail or fax from the previous institution.
 Scores cannot be accepted from students unless the scores are in a sealed and signed envelope.
 The score will be evaluated to determine if the applicant will need to take any portion of the exam again.
 All scores are valid for one year.
 If your test scores are older than a year, you must take the exam again.